orra-dev/orra/README.md

 ### Current Limitations

 1. **Storage**: All state is in-memory and will be lost on control plane restart
-2. **Deployment**: Single-instance only, designed for local development
+2. **Deployment**: Single-instance only, designed for development and self-hosted deployments
 3. **Recovery**: Limited to individual service recovery
 4. **SDKs**: JavaScript and Python only